-True confession…I despise touching raw chicken.
+(True confession…I despise touching raw chicken.
 Like REALLY, REALLY despise it!
-Beef and seafood don’t bother me at all, but raw chicken just irks me.
-So, anytime I prepare chicken, my best friend is a pair of latex gloves!
-If you have this same aversion to raw poultry that I do, I highly suggest purchasing a box of disposable latex gloves that you can throw on!
+Anytime I prepare chicken, my best friend is a pair of latex gloves!
+If you have this same aversion to raw poultry that I do, I highly suggest purchasing a box of disposable latex gloves that you can throw on!)

 - 3 to 4 lb whole chicken